Tknika/iombian-services-marketplace/standard.md

         - `"integer:0;100"`
     - "string"
         - Here you can also specify extra information with ":".
         First you can specify if the string is going to be hidden like a password or not when shown in the iombian-configurator ui.
-0 shows the string and 1 shows it.
+0 shows the string and 1 hides it.
         After that, separated with ";" you can specify a regex the string should follow.
         You can leave it empty if no regex is needed.
         - `"string:0;"`